vladarino/accept-a-card-payment/README.md

 **1. Clone and configure the sample**

-Manually clone and configure the sample yourself:
+Manually clone and configure the sample yourself, by opening a terminal window then cloning the accept-a-card-payment repo:

 ```
 git clone https://github.com/vladarino/accept-a-card-payment
 ```

-Copy the .env.example file into a file named .env in the using-webhooks/server/node folder.
+Go to the newly created `accept-a-card-payment` folder, then copy the .env.example file into a file named .env in the using-webhooks/server/node folder.
 For example:

 ```
+cd accept-a-card-payment
 cp .env.example using-webhooks/server/node/.env
 ```